-The District will reimburse tuition costs up to a maximum of \$3,000 per school year.
-All courses taken by employees must be pre-approved by the Superintendent or his/her designee to be eligible for reimbursement.
+The district will reimburse tuition costs up to a maximum of \$3,000 per school year.
+All courses taken by employees must be pre-approved by the Human Resource Office to be eligible for reimbursement.

-An employee shall be entitled to reimbursement of tuition for credits taken after the beginning of the second year of full-time continuous service with the District.
+An employee shall be entitled to reimbursement of tuition for credits taken after the beginning of the second year of full-time continuous service with the school district.
 Exceptions to this period may be waived if the course is directly related to the employee's work.

-Tuition reimbursement will be paid for only those courses where the employees have earned a grade of "B" or better on a letter grade system or a grade of pass on a pass/fail system.
+Tuition reimbursement will be paid for only those courses where employees have earned a grade of "C" or better on a letter grade system or a grade of pass on a pass-fail system.

-Employees receiving reimbursement for tuition must continue working for the District a minimum of one year after reimbursement is received or the money will be deducted from the last paycheck subject to limitations of applicable law.
+Employees receiving reimbursement for tuition must continue working for the district a minimum of one year after reimbursement is received or the money will be deducted from the last pay subject to limitations of applicable law.